Yash1943/LMS-Portal-201/README.md

 Educators can:

-- Create new courses with titles, descriptions, and course materials.
+- Create new courses with titles, descriptions, and course materials also delete the course.
-- Add chapters to courses with detailed content.
+- Add chapters to courses with detailed content also delete the chapter.
 - View all courses they have authored.

 ### 2. Students can sign-up, sign in, and sign out